Lombiq/Combinator/Docs/Documentation.md

 ## Notes on using with Azure Blob storage

-If your site runs on Azure Cloud Services or Azure Web Sites (probably this also affects Azure VMs) and uses Blob storage to store media files then you have to take the below actions to ensure that resources processed by Combinator are properly served.
+If your site runs on Azure Cloud Services or Azure App Services (probably this also affects Azure VMs) and uses Blob storage to store media files then you have to take the below actions to ensure that resources processed by Combinator are properly served.

 When Orchard stores files in Blob storage it also sets their mime types; this is then also used when serving the files.
 For JavaScript files the mime type should be "application/javascript".
 However on Azure